Types of Dentures

 A complete denture replaces all of your teeth.
 Beyond appearance, a complete denture enables you to chew your food properly and speak easier.

-There are 3 types of complete dentures: Entry level, standard and precision.
+There are 2 types of complete dentures: standard and precision.
 The main difference between the dentures are:

-- The number of measurements taken (how well the denture functions / number of adjustments needed)
+- The number of measurements taken (how well the denture functions)

-- The material of the denture base (how well the denture fits to the gums in your mouth and how dense the material is)
+- The material of the denture base (how well the denture fits the gums in your mouth and how dense / strong the material is)

 - The material of the denture teeth (how wear resistant the denture is, the appearance of the teeth / layers)